mjhea0/python-ruby/readme.md

 puts 'Hello, world!'
 ```

-End users do not care about the syntactical differences; they just want to see "Hello, World!" outputed on their screen.
+End users do not care about the syntactical differences; they just want to see "Hello, World!" outputted on their screen.
 Think about this site that you're reading this post on now.
 Do you really care of it's Ruby/Rails-based or Python/Django-based?
 I imagine you just want to be able to read this post.
-So, if you want to go into web development, worry less about the back-end langauge.
+So, if you want to go into web development, worry less about the back-end language.
 Learn one, then get really good at.
 Then go learn JavaScript.

 #### Community